 Arctic Studies Center Internship Program

-The Alaska Office of the Arctic Studies Center, National Museum of Natural History, is accepting applications for archaeology and anthropology internship positions for the “Living Our Cultures, Sharing Our Heritage: The First Peoples of Alaska” exhibition at the Anchorage Museum.
+The Alaska Office of the Arctic Studies Center, National Museum of Natural History, is accepting applications for documentary film and education internship positions for the “Living Our Cultures, Sharing Our Heritage: The First Peoples of Alaska” exhibition at the Anchorage Museum.
 At the Arctic Studies Center, Native peoples, scholars and museum associates work together on a broad range of collaborative research, exhibitions and education programs.
 Internships will be mentor guided learning opportunities.

-2. Documentary Film: create short topical video documentaries or short language education videos.
-Available in the spring, summer and fall to graduate students only.
+- Documentary Film: create short topical video documentaries.
+Available in the summer and fall to graduate students only.
 Experience in video production and editing required.
 Proficiency in Final Cut Pro or Adobe Premiere required.
 All equipment provided.

-- Education: create educational materials and programming for the Living Our Cultures exhibition.
-Available in the spring, summer, and fall to juniors, seniors, and graduate students only.
+- Education: create educational materials for the Living Our Cultures exhibition public programs.
+Available in the summer and fall to juniors, seniors, and graduate students only.
 Experience and coursework in education and Indigenous cultures required.

-Applications for all internships should be sent to the contact below and include a CV and cover letter, stating the position and dates you are applying for.
+Applications for all internships should be sent to the contact below and include a CV and cover letter, stating the position and dates for which you are applying.

-Areas of Study: Public programs, documentary film, education, archaeological research
+Areas of Study: Documentary film, education, museum studies

 Contact Person: Dawn Biddison

 Deadline: Accepted year around (unless applying for funding through Office of Fellowships and Internships, then those deadlines apply)Back to Internship Opportunities